-A bulging, or herniated, disk occurs when the spongy disks in the spine become compressed.
+A bulging, or herniated, disk occurs when the spongy center of a disk in the spine pushes out through a tear in the outer, rubbery portion of the disk.
 It can press on the spinal cord and nerve roots, leading to pain and problems with mobility.

 Bulging disks are usually due to age-related degeneration, while symptoms tend to progress gradually.
 People also call them herniated, ruptured, or protruding disks.

 Doctors may recommend treatment for bulging disks in the back that range from short- to long-term options and that aim to decompress the spinal canal and ease the pain.

 This article examines the causes and symptoms of a bulging disk.
 It also looks at potential treatments and exercises that may offer pain relief.

 A bulging disk occurs when the inner, jelly like portion of the disks between the bones in the spine bulge out through a tear in the outer (annulus) portion of the disk.

 A series of interlocking bones, called vertebrae, make up the spine.
 Between each vertebra is soft tissue, known as a spinal disk.